bThink-BGU/BPjs/README.md

 ## Change Log for the BPjs Library.

+### 2020-09-23
+* :tada: B-Threads have a data object, available to b-thread code via `bp.thread.data`.
+This object can be set, updated, and replaced during execution.
+It can also be pre-set on b-thread creation [#106](https://github.com/bThink-BGU/BPjs/issues/106).

 ### 2020-09-22
 * :arrow_up: Added a b-thread name for the self-blocking warning [#103](https://github.com/bThink-BGU/BPjs/issues/103).
 * :arrow_up: Logging supports compound objects [#102](https://github.com/bThink-BGU/BPjs/issues/102).